 When I say "contextual," I am referring to how you learned your strongest language, your first one, at the age of two or three years old, without having attended any formal schooling.
 By comparison, the languages that you are taught in "school" are invariably languages with which you are less proficient.
 Everyone knows that it is more effective to "immerse" yourself into a language, rather than learn it in a classroom.

 That brings us to how much we should allow ourselves to rely on the expository definitions of scholars, when they analyze and expound upon them.
-Although it may be superficially easier to just open up another man's commentary on the Bible or Bible words, it will bring in their doctrinal bias.
+Although it may be superficially easier to just open up another man's commentary on the Bible or Bible words, it will bring in his doctrinal bias.
 It is less trouble in the long run to search through the original text for yourself, especially with the computer-based tools we now have available to search quickly and exhaustively (although you can still use a hard copy exhaustive concordance and grammar references; it is just much more slow and tedious.)
 The computer has no doctrinal bias or prejudice; it is a machine.
 It is incapable of throwing a religious spin on anything at all.

 What follows demonstrates how, even if you are a scholar, but start by accepting and believing sacred cows like this, that it will taint your exposition of the original Greek word definitions.
 And I will show from the scriptures what I am saying, by giving exhaustive examples.